-- Tomboy and Girly Girl: Tomboy to Shizuka's Girly Girl.
+- Tomboy to Shizuka's Girly Girl.

-- Whenever Yugi was being picked on by bullies, it was Anzu who scared them off, or dealt with them.
+- Violently Protective Girlfriend: Emphasis on the friend part to Jonouchi, Honda, and Ryo.
+Romantic wise, just to Yugi.
+Whenever Yugi was being picked on by bullies, it was Anzu who scared them off, or dealt with them.

-Hiroto Honda (本田 廣戸; honda hiroto) (Tristan Taylor)
+Hiroto Honda (本田 廣戸; Honda Hiroto) (Tristan Taylor)

-Voiced by: Ryotaro Okiayu
+Voiced by: Ryōtarō Okiayu

-(Japanese Toei anime), Takayuki Kondo
+(Japanese Toei anime), Takayuki Kondō

 (Duel Monsters Episodes 1-52), Hidehiro Kikuchi (Episode 53+), Sam Riegel